 Ambient Occlusion is a calculation that takes any particular point

-and figures out how occluded this point is by the objects around it.
+in a 3d scene and figures out how occluded this point is by the objects

-a light emitted from a sphere around your scene (like the sky
+a light emitted from a sphere or dome around your scene (like the real

-multiplied by this value to give you the final light
+multiplied by the occlusion value to give you the final light

 soft shadows (or darkening) in cracks and crevices and under objects,

-To use skylight in many renderers is as simple as pressing the
+To use Skylight in many renderers is as simple as adding a skylight

-skylight button and you're done, but it's always a good idea to have
+and choosing an HDRi as your bitmap, but it's always a good idea to

 some idea what's going on under the hood, so this tutorial is just a